Adaptive reuse: Building condition assessment

 Before starting an adaptive reuse project and even considering refurbishment, it is important that the condition of the existing building is thoroughly assessed.
 A condition assessment primarily inspects a building's structural integrity, roofing, masonry, plaster, wood-work, tiling and the mechanical, electrical and plumbing systems.
 The in-depth inspection of buildings can be expensive.
 Nevertheless, building condition assessment is critical to the success of an adaptive reuse project and must not be avoided at any cost because this expense is insignificant relative to the injury or loss of life that a building failure might cause.
 One logical reason, as explained by the American Society of Civil Engineers, is that even a very well constructed building could undergo serious deterioration and eventually failure, if proper maintenance is not performed in the operational phase of the building.
-For example, in the year 1984, the New York City Passenger Ship Terminal went through a thorough inspection and was identified with extreme corrosion in its exterior steel columns (100% of web loss and 40% of flange loss).
-This condition posed a threat to the public safety and had to undergo immediate restriction of live load in spite of additional bracing of critical bents.
-Such inspections conclude with the preparation of a detailed report summarizing the findings of the investigation.
 The direct inspection of the structural system is required to a certain degree which is decided by the judgement of an experienced civil engineer.